Torann/lyften.com/source/projects/mediasort/_doc/advanced-usage.md

 ### Queued Processing

-For larger files that may timeout the server when trying to upload them we can use a queue.
+For larger files that may time out the server when trying to upload them we can use a queue.
 This was added for a project I did that allowed for multiple images to be uploaded at once, and some of those images needed further processing.

 To handing this the MediaSort config needs to be set to allow for queuing.
 This can be done globally in the `mediasort.php` or on a per attachment passes.
 See `loading_url`, `queueable`, and `queue_path` options in the config file.